(Original post date: 10/9/2015)

-Day 2: Cairn Basin to Timberline Lodge, clockwise (21 miles, 11 hours 1 minute)
+Day 2: Cairn Basin to Timberline Lodge, clockwise (21 miles; 11 hours 1 minute, breaks not included)

 Gale force winds kept us up most of the night.
 I was constantly peering outside to make sure the rainfly was still staked down.
 The wind was still going strong when we woke up around 4 am to get ready.
 In an effort to stay warm, we packed up as fast as we could and headlamped it out by 4:45 am.
 Not five minutes later, we reached our first water crossing of the day.
 It was still pitch black outside.
 The crossing itself ended up being pretty simple, but finding the trail on the other side was a bit more difficult.
 Fortunately, it didn’t take too much scouting to pick it up again and we continued on to Elk Cove.